Aeladas/finalyearproject/README.md

 Added:
-  > Created list items that show what equipment a character has equipt
+  > The Stat definition Library to get info on stats for weapons and armour
-  > Re-arranged where the manifest and Item Definition libraries where being called to reduce the amount of traffic
+  > Created a way to stop the same user being searched to be added to the history div

 Challenges:
   >